 I'd like to produce a series of books, how do I go about this?

-> Producing a series of books is a fantastic journey.
-Whilst it can be an exciting process, it requires some planning too.
-Key factors to consider when planning your series are:
+Producing a series of books is a fantastic journey and whilst it can be an exciting process, it requires some planning too.
+Key factors to consider are:

 Are they going to be released in smaller sets?

 We also offer a promotional package.
 These include colouring sheets, online promo images, book promotion images, launch leaflet designs, activity sheet designs, promo stickers, A4 or A3 poster designs, etc.